The B&E Tasmanian Running Festival will be held on Sunday, 3 June 2018.

 Please remember to bring your e-ticket with you.
 We need your bib number printed on your e-ticket to find your race bib quickly.

 Please be aware that we do not encourage race bib collection on race day, queues can be long and it can lead to a lot of unnecessary stress when you’d rather be focussing on getting ready for your event.
-Therefore, we strongly encourage all participants to make it along to the pre-race collection days so that you can turn up on race morning ready to race.
+Therefore, we strongly encourage all participants to make it along to the pre-race collection on Saturday, so that you can turn up on race morning ready to race.

 If you are unable to pick up your race bib, you can nominate someone to collect it on your behalf provided that they have a copy of your e-ticket.